Discover The Intelligence Relationnelle® model !

 2. enable participants to experience certain aspects of it within supervised practice groups.

-The model is based on the neurobiological mechanisms linked to attachment theory and the ANS, that govern relational safety and influence our ability to manage trauma.
-During the two days, you will understand the origins and impacts of trauma on the ANS and will be given the opportunity to discover therapeutic approaches rooted in relational safety and designed to foster the reassociation of the ANS and support the trauma healing process.
-These approaches will also enable you to gain a better understanding of how the ANS responds to relational engagement, providing a practical framework for evaluating their effectiveness in a therapeutic context.
+This model is based on the neurobiological mechanisms related to attachment theory and the autonomic nervous system (ANS), which govern relational safety and influence our ability to cope with trauma.
+Over the course of these two days, you will gain an understanding of the origins and impact of trauma on the ANS, and explore therapeutic approaches grounded in relational safety, aimed at supporting ANS re-association and promoting the trauma healing process.
+These approaches also provide deeper insight into how the ANS responds to relational engagement, offering a practical framework for assessing their effectiveness in a therapeutic context.

-Current neuroscience data in the field of psychological trauma will be at the forefront of the work presented.
-Relational Intelligence® is a neurobiological associative psychotherapy method that directly addresses the brain to heal the consequences of trauma and restore the ANS's innate emotional and relational regulation capacity.
+These contributions will be presented with consideration for current neuroscience findings in the field of psychological trauma.
+Relational Intelligence® is an associative neurobiological psychotherapy method that works directly with the brain to heal the effects of trauma and to restore the autonomic nervous system’s innate capacities for emotional and relational regulation.

-François Le Doze, creator of the Relational Intelligence® model, will present an overview of the model, accompanied by experienced assistants.
-You will be invited to explore the associative dimension through guided practice work, supervised by the assistants, who will explain each essential step of a Relational Intelligence® psychotherapy session.
-The practice work is designed to enhance your understanding of the key concepts, while offering concrete experience of the processes at work.
+François Le Doze, creator of the Intelligence Relationelle® model, will provide an overview of the approach, accompanied by experienced assistants.
+You will be invited to explore the associative dimension through guided practices led by these assistants, who will explain each essential step of an Intelligence Relationelle® psychotherapy session.
+These practices are designed to deepen your understanding of the key concepts while offering a hands-on experience of the processes at work.

-At the end of the two days, you will leave with theoretical elements and practical experience that will enable you to better understand the principles of the approach, its therapeutic potential and the benefits of training in this method.
+At the end of these two days, you will leave with both theoretical insights and practical experience that will help you better understand the principles of this approach, consider its therapeutic potential, and appreciate the value of pursuing further training in it.